mikecmpbll/cohabit/README.md

 Still a WIP.
 Need to:

-- Add scope definitions to ActiveRecord instead?
-Avoids duplication of scopes in each model.
-Then call the scope on the model..
+- Develop snippets to be included in strategies, i.e. scope_validations snippet (and remove that setting)
-- Develop snippets, i.e. scope_validations snippet (and remove that setting)
+- Should snippets just be nested strategies? wah, probably.
 - Work out how to integrate the url helper scopes as an option
 - Write the rake tasks